ArminAustin200/FreeRunner/README.md

 A - Pin 31 (PLL)
 B - Pin 32 (CLK)
 C - Pin 34 (POST)
-D - Pin 35 (RST0) - RST point for Phat consoles
+D - Pin 35 (RST) - RST point for Phat consoles
-E - Pin 36 & 33 (RST1) - RST point for Slim consoles **Note:** <ins>Slim RST will have 2 GPIO pins dedicated in order to be able to sink enough current</ins>
+E - Pin 36 & 33 (RST0 & RST1) - RST point for Slim consoles **Note:** <ins>Slim RST will have 2 GPIO pins dedicated in order to be able to sink enough current</ins>
 F - Pin 37 (PLL) - PLL point for Slim consoles

 <ins>**Also Note:** For FreeRunner PROTOTYPE 1.0 board, use A, B, C, D for RGH1.2.
 Use pins 35 and 33 instead.</ins>